Lomiko Metals Inc.

 The discovery they’ve just made at the refractory zone is similar or of better quality than the material or the grades that are being mined at IMERYS.
 This is very significant because everyone has an understanding that the IMERYS Carbon Graphite Mine is shortly going to run out of mineable ore and needs replacement.

-But Lomiko is in a Goldilocks zone, located just north of the Port of Montreal and just south of the IMERYS Carbon Graphite Mines.
-Lomiko has a very distinct advantage because there is now a North American strategy being put in place for battery materials, which includes lithium, graphite and cobalt.
+But Lomiko Metals is in a Goldilocks zone, located just north of the Port of Montreal and just south of the IMERYS Carbon Graphite Mines.
+Lomiko Metals has a very distinct advantage because there is now a North American strategy being put in place for battery materials, which includes lithium, graphite, and cobalt.

 A Few Highlights and the Road Ahead-

-We have a definite area of a high grade and of mining potential.
+We have a definite area of high grade and mining potential.

 Lomiko is ready to do a 43-101 resource estimate and the preliminary economic assessment, which will put a dollar value on that particular deposit.